tlee753/tlee753.github.io/_pages/vape.md

 Average Earth to Moon Distance: 0.002573570 AU
 Average Earth to Moon Round Trip Time: 2.568 seconds
 ```
-*Interesting note that Mercury is actually the closest planet on average to Earth at 1.038 AU, in fact on average Mercury is the closest to every planet

 <br>

 ### Solar Energy Analysis

 Just a quick foray into Space Engine demonstrates how different the amount of light each planet receives.
-In terms of human math, more sunlight equals more energy.
+In terms of humans, more sunlight equals more energy.
 You can clearly see Venus gets about twice as much sunlight as the Martians, and no this isn't playing with angles; probes sent to Mars have 4 times more solar panels (inverse square law for light).

 <br>
 Venus